We have a variety of Programmes we can discuss with your class and we will tailor each program for the age group of your class.

-We can do this by bringing Beckham our Education Dog into the classroom and, through guidance, help children to stroke and pet Beckham.
+We can do this by bringing Daniel our new Education Dog into the classroom and, through guidance, help children to stroke and pet Daniel.
 We can start to teach about Empathy and how animals FEEL the same things we do.
 We can also begin to discuss why a person might be mean or cruel to an animal; keeping in mind that we must impress upon the child that it is wrong to hurt an animal.
 At this stage it is important to accept that children often have a morbid curiosity and it is very important answer questions without having in depth discussions or questions on cruelty to animals.
 Therefore, we only very briefly will discuss such cases in an age appropriate way.

 Seven to Ten year olds:

 At this age, children form their earliest memories and impressions about the world we live in and it’s important, that we, as adults, filter certain information.
 Even if a child witnesses violence as a way ‘not to act towards others,’ the fact is, they are still witnessing violence and can be strongly affected by it.

 Trusted adults, such as parents, teachers and family members can discuss with children of this age how they would react if their friends or peers treated animals cruelly.
 By doing this you can help the child overcome peer pressure to follow what is right.
 Children may encounter others abusing animals, and, knowing what is right and knowing they will be given support for doing what is right is very important to them; especially in light of very strong peer pressure.

 Children emulate us, and, if we treat animals cruelly they will think that this is the correct way to behave.
 The more a child identifies with an adult the greater the impact that adult will have on that child; both good and bad.